 Tour six residences plus the former B&M Railroad Section House.
 Learn about the history of the neighborhood including the story of the Battle of Green Hill during the King Philip War.

-March 6, 2016 The League of Women Voters: Helping to Shape Sudbury’s History for 60 Years video
+March 6, 2016 The League of Women Voters: Helping to Shape Sudbury’s History for 60 Years by Sue Abrams video

 An illustrated talk in honor of Women’s History Month.
 LWV Board member and former President Sue Abrams talks about the history and founding of the League in 1957 and the various League-sponsored studies that have impacted Sudbury’s civic life ever since.